jfcere/ngx-markdown/README.md

 ### Component

-You can use `markdown-to-html` component to either parse static markdown directly from your html markup or load the content from a remote url using `src` property.
+You can use `markdown-to-html` component to either parse static markdown directly from your html markup, load the content from a remote url using `src` property or bind a variable to your component using `data` property.

 ```html
 <!-- static markdown -->